Dharshni10/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 Avoids fraud by ensuring funds are only transferred if the goal is met.

 # RESULT:
-The result shows whether the campaign succeeded (funds go to creator) or failed (backers get refunds), with all actions transparently recorded on the blockchain.
+Thus, the result shows whether the campaign succeeded (funds go to creator) or failed (backers get refunds), with all actions transparently recorded on the blockchain.